Simulated images of the poster design.

 AN UPDATE FOR THESE TIMES

 Due to the COVID-19, the effort to contact museums has been put on hold.
 The first visit to my studio by the curator and the director of a museum was scheduled to occur on April 1st but because of the virus and the shelter-in-place, they were not able to come.
 (Aril Fool's Day.
 It still makes me smile.)
 I did not, however, see it as a setback.
 Instead, I saw an enticing possibility opening up.
 The thought came immediately into my mind, "The purpose of the exhibit is to inspire people.
 Nothing has changed.
-During these challenging times, we will use the internet instead and reach even more people!
+We will use the internet instead and reach even more people!
 How wonderful!
-It will be a "virtual exhibit" instead!"
+It will be a 'virtual exhibit' instead!"

 I am not sure how this “virtual exhibit” will take shape over time, but for now, I see it as individually posted images on LinkedIn, Instagram, Pinterest, Twitter, and Facebook, of one of my paintings with a quote by a theoretical physicist.
 I will write about the post further on my weekly blog.
 I am also resuming dialogue with museums about the possibility of them hosting a "virtual" version of the exhibit on their museum website.